El Paso, TX

 Other Comments

-In general I think the meats are higher quality and better tasting than the vegetables, but with the LuAnn plate the vegetables are practically free so it is worth taking the crap shoot if you are not sure what to order.
+In general I think the meats are higher quality and better tasting than the vegetables, but with the LuAnn plate the vegetables are practically free so it is worth experimenting if you are not sure what to order.
 The fried fish is the meat item that is always available that seems to always be good.
+When I did not see chicken fried steak and asked for it, they cooked it on order and it was excellent.
 My other favorites are mostly rotated items and I never know if they will be available (except for turkey on holidays where I hope I get there before they run out).

-I have never tried a dessert here I did not like, but usually the lime congeal is my dessert of choice.
+I have never tried a dessert here I did not like, but usually the lime congeal is my dessert of choice (although it is technically a salad).
 There is also a jello salad with carrots that I like quite a bit.
+Strawberry rhubarb pie is also excellent, but I cannot remember the last time I saw it in the serving line.

 Cuisine: American